philipturner/MoltenCL/README.md

 ## Licensing

 MoltenCL is available for free under the MIT license.
 MoltenCL is not owned or endorsed by Apple or the Khronos Group.

-Apple owns the copyright to OpenCL and the Khronos Group holds the copyright to MoltenVK.
+However, OpenCL is a trademark of Apple.